 Singularity Image Format (SIF)¶

-Sylabs addresses Container Security as a continuous process.
-It attempts to provide container integrity throughout the distribution pipeline i.e. at rest, in transit and while running.
-Hence, the SIF has been designed to achieve these goals.
+Ensuring container security as a continuous process.
+Singularity provides ways to ensure integrity throughout the lifecyle of a container, i.e. at rest, in transit and while running.
+The SIF Singularity Image Format has been designed to achieve these goals.

-A SIF file is an immutable container runtime image.
-It is a physical representation of the container environment itself.
-An
+A SIF file is an immutable container image that packages the container

-important component of SIF that elicits security feature is the ability to cryptographically sign a container, creating a
+through the ability to cryptographically sign a container, creating a

-singularity sign the container and push it to the Library along with its public PGP key (stored in Keystore) which
+the container and push it to the Library along with its public PGP key

-Unlike other container platforms where the build step requires a number of layers to be read and written into another layer
+Unlike other container platforms where execution requires a number of

 Admin Configurable Files¶